webKrafters/auto-bst/readme.md

 Inserts this node (when detached) into its associated tree.

-Unsets this node's `isDeatched` flag.
+Unsets this node's `isDetached` flag.

 ## License